EduardoRenz/clean-arch-from-go-horse/Readme.md

 ## Steps to do in this branch

+- Move database connection data to a define file

-1 - Move all the logics in every endpoint to a respective controller.
+- Move all the logics in every endpoint to a respective controller.

   ex: wallet should have a WalletController

 - Wallet Controller should have get() and getByCurrency methods

-2 - Start creating tests for every controller, can be a tess file per controller
+- Start creating tests for every controller, can be a tess file per controller

-3 - Move database connection data to a define file
+- Create entities, example: Wallet should have a Wallet Object
+- Entities should have a toObject public method (maybe optional)